famanalytics0/MultiModalGraphics/MANUAL.md

 #### Example 3B: Custom Table from Pathway Enrichment (Real-World)

 **Goal:** Suppose you ran pathway enrichment on Differential Expression results from the “Taylor” dataset and obtained a small table of 12 pathways.
-We demonstrate building a `MultifeatureGrid` from that real-world output.
+We demonstrate building a `CompositeFeatureHeatmap` from that real-world output.

 1. **(Simulate) Pathway Enrichment**